jlapeyre/CachePath.jl/README.md

 `CachePath` allows temporarily adding a depot for saving and loading precompiled cache (`.ji`) files.
 This package creates methods for exisiting functions in `Base`.
 It will probably break things if you use it.
+There is no reason for the methods to be in `Base` rather than functions in `CachePath` except that getting Symbol qualifications correct is time consuming.

     Base.require(package::AbstractString, depot_path::AbstractString)